 This is not written in stone, but you get the idea.
 This routine focusses on one body part each day, and it’s a fine way to work out.
 Typically people will work out for 45 minutes to 1 hour each day, do 3 to 4 exercises, and do 10 to 14 repetitions for 3 or 4 sets of each.
 That’s about 3 ¾ to 5 hours in the gym each week.

 But what if you could get the same overall benefit, and keep it to under 45 minutes each week?
 That would be good, wouldn’t it?
 The routine I’m going to share here is not ideal for bodybuilding, but for general strength conditioning and overall health/fitness, it’s fantastic.
 The best news is, you can do it right in your home, with equipment that costs less than $100!
+Of course, you’ll want some suitable apparel like mens gym shorts to remain comfortable while working out.

 In the video I’m posting with this article, you’ll see my sister-in-law doing the workout.
 3 sets of 3 exercises, done for 1 minute each, with 2 minute rests in between sets.
 That’s a total of 9 minutes of exercising, and 4 minutes resting: 13 minutes.